-- (i) Site Specific Policy Area 4 applies to lands described as 178 Stockdale Road, Part of Lots 5 and 6, Concession 2, former Township of Murray.
-The lands shall be developed as an extension of the industrial uses of the adjacent agrobusiness and permit ancillary light manufacturing uses which are directly related to the processing and storage of dry and refrigerated agricultural products in accordance with the following policies in addition to any other relevant policies of this Plan. - (a) The uses permitted within Site Specific Policy Area 4 shall include light industrial uses as well as ancillary light manufacturing uses which are directly related to the processing and storage of dry and refrigerated agricultural products. - (b) In addition to the applicable development policies of the plan, prior to the submission of an application for Site Plan Control approval within Special Policy Area 4, the following, among other requirements, shall be satisfied at the discretion of the Municipality and other bodies: - Site specific development within the Policy area shall be preceded by an Environmental Impact Assessment to assess the potential impacts of development and site alteration on the natural features and their ecological functions in accordance with Section 11.4 of this Plan and to the satisfaction of the Lower Trent Conservation Authority. - ➤ Site specific development within the Policy area shall be preceded by a Servicing Options Study to the Municipality's satisfaction. - Site specific development within the Policy area shall be preceded by a Traffic Impact Study which addresses the potential impact on Stockdale Road, including but not limited to, the need for a turning lane, tapers or any other improvements.
+(i) Site Specific Policy Area 4 applies to lands described as 178 Stockdale Road, Part of Lots 5 and 6, Concession 2, former Township of Murray.
+The lands shall be developed as an extension of the industrial uses of the adjacent agro-business and permit ancillary light manufacturing uses which are directly related to the processing and storage of dry

+- and refrigerated agricultural products in accordance with the following policies in addition to any other relevant policies of this Plan. - (a) The uses permitted within Site Specific Policy Area 4 shall include light industrial uses as well as ancillary light manufacturing uses which are directly related to the processing and storage of dry and refrigerated agricultural products. - (b) In addition to the applicable development policies of the plan, prior to the submission of an application for Site Plan Control approval within Site Specific Policy Area 4, the following, among other requirements, shall be satisfied at the discretion of the Municipality and other bodies: - Site specific development within the Policy area shall be preceded by an Environmental Impact Study to assess the potential impacts of development and site alteration on the natural features and their ecological functions in accordance with Section 11.4 of this Plan and to the satisfaction of the Lower Trent Conservation Authority. - Site specific development within the Policy area shall be preceded by a Servicing Options Study to the Municipality's satisfaction. - Site specific development within the Policy area shall be preceded by a Traffic Impact Study which addresses the potential impact on Stockdale Road, including but not limited to, the need for a turning lane, tapers or any other improvements.
 The Traffic Impact Study shall be submitted to the Ministry of Transportation for their review and approval addressing the anticipated traffic volumes and the impact upon the highway.
+Traffic Impact Studies submitted to the MTO for review and approval must be completed by a RAQS (Registry, Appraisal and Qualification System) approved consultant.